Skreczko/enrich-csv-files/EXPLAIN_CODE.md

 ### Frontend
 * During upload process, pushing file details to redux.
 That allows us to unnessesary request for list of files during
 * User cannot duplicate files in same uploading process - that means, if user upload file, same file can be added in next turn.
-In future development, additional request to check if that file exists in database may be required (comparing by file name, size and type).
-Not implemented.
 * OPTIMIZATION -> I would use resumable.js with petl to send file in chunck.
 But, that require additinal logic on progress bar, additional png, css, endpoint on backed side
 * Applied throttle as optimization for updating redux state.
 Stayed with default axios behavior
 * Additional logic required for situation, where some files failed in uploading process and some passed correctly.
 Button "upload" stays disabled - but should allow to reupload failed files.
+* Provided throttle for 1s for updating progress bar - not to overheat redux

+### Future development
+* as in requirements - django and react must be used - decided to use webpack for easy support to provide static files (with webpack-stats.json).
+For future development I would use DRF and SPA with Vite bundler to create totally different envs for frontend and backend.
+* for every endpoint - user validation should be provided by using token which should be appended for every request using axios in this case, using django and put react to django template we can
+1. create additional endpoint to obtain token
+2. provide token in django template, ie we have `<div id="root" data-token="{{ api_token}}"></div>` in tem where api_token should be attached ie. to context_processor in middleware on frontend side (in index.js), we should fetch that token, dispatch it to redux state and then create wrapper for axios to provide that token in every request in header

+* user check on selected endpoint with custom with decorator / adding that in middleware
+* creating websocket to push notifications to redux / creating endpoint which gives information which celery task is still in queue - obtain task_id and push that to redux. request every 10second to endpoint with these task_id and check if its already completed. return info to redux about status and displaying correct notification (success/failed)
+* modifying endpoint to create possibility to obtain chunks, and then merging them with petl. it may solve problems with internet disconnection,optimalization
+* As we can enrich files - we can add additional csv list view as "tree", where user can select that and see "root" file, and expand to see which files were created using that root file, ie https://primereact.org/treetable/